Sarah-Cameron/cnvfinder/README.md

 #### Path B: Using your own reads

 If you have your own read files (private data, or pre-downloaded for HPC), place them in a folder called `reads/`, named `<read_name>.fastq.gz`.
-Use those same names as the `read_name` column in `accessions.csv`, and run the pipeline with `--skip_download true` so it uses your local files instead of trying to download reads itself.
+Place assemblies in `/assemblies`, named `<assembly_name>.fa.
+(If .fasta use --fasta fasta when running the pipeline.
+Use those same names as the `read_name` and `assembly_name` columns in `accessions.csv`, and run the pipeline with `--skip_download true` so it uses your local files instead of trying to download reads itself.

 ```csv
 my_own_reads,my_own_assembly